AuvaLab/itext2kg/README.md

 # Import LLM and Embeddings models using LangChain wrappers
-from langchain_openai import ChatOpenAI, OpenAIEmbeddings from atom import Atom, Neo4jStorage
+from langchain_openai import ChatOpenAI, OpenAIEmbeddings from itext2kg.atom import Atom from itext2kg import Neo4jStorage

 # Set up the OpenAI LLM and embeddings models (replace "##" with your API key)
 openai_api_key = "##"